ipld/js-ipld-dag-pb/README.md

 **BlockService** - The BlockService uses IPFS Repo as the local datastore for blocks and an IPFS Exchange compliant implementation to fetch blocks from the network.

-A DAGNode and a Block are data structures made available by this module.
+A DAGNode and a Block are data structures made available on this module.

 ## Usage